deephyper/tutorials/tutorials/scripts/04_CORDS_Training/README.rst

 **CORDS DataLoaders**

 In order to use the subset selection algorithms provided by CORDS, their specific DataLoader must be used as well.
-The code below provides to examples of DataLoaders for the Grad-Match and Random strategies respectively.
-The variables in the "dss_args" mean the following:
+The code below provides two examples of DataLoaders for the Grad-Match and Random strategies respectively.
+The variables in the ``dss_args`` mean the following:

 - ``eta``: learning rate
 - ``kappa``: used for warm-starting.
 Determines the amount of epochs that use the full dataset.